 Meet Bryan Vought, Ph.D., one of our scientists who is passionate about science education.
-Bryan has been a driving force in our science, technology, engineering and math (STEM) activities, which include a recent collaboration with Boston Public Schools (BPS) at two local high schools in South Boston.
+Bryan has been a driving force in our science, technology, engineering and math (STEM) activities, which include a collaboration with Boston Public Schools (BPS) at two local high schools.

 Bryan is motivated to make a difference in STEM education because he believes that science develops critical thinking skills necessary for students to understand the increasingly technologically complex world in which we live.
 One of the challenges to this is that many of the students Bryan has encountered have learned not to like science because their classes focus on memorizing content instead of doing science and becoming involved in the ideas.
-To help close this gap, we dedicated a 3,000 square foot learning lab at our new South Boston headquarters that will be available for use by BPS and local community groups, allowing students and teachers to conduct scientific projects alongside our scientists.
+To help close this gap, we dedicated a 3,000-square-foot Learning Lab at our South Boston headquarters that is available for use by BPS and academic community groups, allowing students and teachers to conduct scientific projects alongside our scientists.

 As our STEM education program continues to develop, Bryan sees himself as a catalyst to get more of his coworkers involved.
 Since one of the things that he most admires about Vertex is the culture of community service among employees and leadership, he’s confident that people will be excited to join in the effort to raise the bar in science education here in Boston.